JZembower/Multiple-Regression-Analysis/README.md

 # Multiple Regression Analysis
 In this group project, we analyzed multiple problems including load and time of a sled on a ramp, associations between lifetime of bacteria in various samples, genetic markers of Caiman, and gut bacteria.
+I did this using R as my programming application.